juliejonak/Blockchain-Notes/README.md

 We can check the hash of the previous block, or we can check the proof of work.

-It's easier to check that a solution of a proof of work is correct, than checking the hash of previous bloks -- despite it being expensive to _create_ the solution to the proof of work.
+It's easier to check that a solution of a proof of work is correct, than checking the hash of previous bloks -- despite it being expensive to _create_ the solution to the proof of work, it's "cheap" to check that a solution is correct.

 <br>
 <br>

 ## Show the Chain

-Since we already have the Genesis Block, the first thing we should fill in what is currently in the chain so we can see the blockchain.
+Since we already have the Genesis Block, the first thing we should fill in is a way to show what is currently in the chain, so we can see the blockchain and easily check later work.

 We need to compose a response in Python to visualize the chain: